Dr-Microbe/ChatGPT-local/README.md

 ChatGPT will guide you step by step. 💙

+Here’s what the local chat interface looks like when running:

+(The interface text is in Russian — you can customise it to any language or name you like.
+The system was originally created as a memory space for an assistant called Alex.)

 Download the full project here: alex-local-public.zip

 Or explore the source files below.